example42/Example42-tutorials/slides/essentials/02_Language.md

           enable => true,
         }

-# Some more complex examples of resources
+# Some More Complex examples of resources

         package { 'apache':
           ensure => present,